A Visit to the Archaeological Park of Siracusa, Sicily

 In the center of the elliptical arena is a rectangular room that is supplied by two canals.
 This area was possibly used to store equipment for the contests that took place above in the arena.
 Another possible use was to collect the blood and gore from the gruesome contests that took place.

-Although the Roman Amphitheater is not as well preserved as its Greek neighbor it is still a site to behold and should not be overlooked.
+Although the Roman Amphitheater is not as well preserved as its Greek neighbor it is still a sight to behold and should not be overlooked.

 Tickets to the Archaeological Park cost 10 euro for adults.
 Discounted tickets are available for those aged 18 - 25 and for EU citizens